javentankangle/ip/docs/README.md

 ```

 ## Adding deadlines
 Create task with given deadline.
-Date should be formatted as such: yyyy-MM-dd HHmm
+Datetime should be formatted as such: yyyy-MM-dd HHmm

 Format: deadline /DESCRIPTION /DEADLINE
 Example: deadline return book /by 2022-01-01 1800